Our experts answered Most Frequently Asked Database Testing Interview Questions for Freshers and Experienced Candidates:

-First examine the requirement to understand overall functionality.
+- Examine the requirement to understand overall functionality.

-Next, decide which test design methods are suitable to write test case – Black Box test design methods like; Equivalence Partitioning, Boundary Value Analysis, Error Guessing and Cause Effect Graphing.
+- Next, decide which test design methods are suitable to write test case – Black Box test design methods like; Equivalence Partitioning, Boundary Value Analysis, Error Guessing and Cause-Effect Graphing.

-Once you decide which test design method is suitable, write your test cases in requirement analysis and design phase.
+- Once you decide which test design method is suitable, write your test cases in requirement analysis and design phase.

-Q #27: What is the test scenario to test a database migrated from one SQL Server to another?
+Q #27) What is the test scenario to test a database migrated from one SQL Server to another?

-Ans: First of all, we need to check what all enhancements and changes happened to the SQL Server where we are planning to migrate.
+Answer: First of all, we need to check what all enhancements and changes happened to the SQL Server where we are planning to migrate.

 Next, design the test case according to the following consideration,

-- Data type that has been used.
+- A data type that has been used.